 Dr. Zhaodai Bai is a staff scientist.
 Zhao has gained his doctoral degree in Department of Human Anatomy, Histology and Embryology, Shandong University (China).
 He has completed his postdoctoral study on the odorant receptor genes during differentiation of the multipotent cell lines ex vivo in Max Planck research unit for neurogenetics, Frankfurt am Main, with Peter Mombaerts, Ph.D, M.D.
 Zhao brings his experience in stem cell culturing and in embryo techniques.
 In TCF he is responsible for mES targeting and clonal cell line generation for chimera models.

-As Interim Head of Transgenic Core Facility, Sandy Eckhardt orchestrates all operations with TCF researchers and inter-laboratory scientists.
+As Transgenic Core Facility Specialist, Sandy Eckhardt orchestrates all operations with TCF researchers and inter-laboratory scientists.
 The execution of microinjections (pronuclear & blastocysts), cryopreservation, in vitro fertilization (IVF) as well as mouse colony management and genotyping are also part of her field of research responsibilities.